 - Avoid mammoth contracts.
 Work with sprints, backlogs, and weekly synchro calls.

-- Think about building a brand in entrepreneurs ecosystem.
-Startups talk with other startups, and the easier a corporate is to work with, the higher the chance they'll be rewarded with the best collaborations.
+- Think about building a brand in the entrepreneur’s ecosystem.
+Startups talk with other startups, and the easier a corporate is to work with, the higher the chance they’ll be rewarded with the best collaborations.

 - For the ‘matchmakers’ at the roundtable, communication, and an understanding of the commitments (time, money, resources, mentors, organizational support including legal, failures handling and success sharing like rev share %) made by each party was crucial for an effective partnership.
 These programs, whether corporate accelerators or incubators, corporate innovation labs, venture arms or venture building units, all require long-term, management commitment, measured in years not months.